-- (a) Counterclaim.
+(a) Counterclaim.
 A defendant may file a petition stating as a counterclaim any claim against a plaintiff that is within the jurisdiction of the justice court, whether or not related to the claims in the plaintiff's petition.
-The defendant must file a counterclaim petition as provided in Rule 502.2, and must pay a filing fee or provide a sworn statement of inability to pay the fees.
+The defendant must file a counterclaim petition as provided in Rule 502.2, and must pay a filing fee or provide a Statement of Inability to Afford Payment of Court Costs.
 The court need not generate a citation for a counterclaim and no answer to the counterclaim need be filed.
 The defendant must serve a copy of the counterclaim as provided by Rule 501.4.

-(b) Cross-Claim.
-A plaintiff seeking relief against another plaintiff, or a defendant seeking relief - (b) Cross-Claim.
+- (b) Cross-Claim.
 A plaintiff seeking relief against another plaintiff, or a defendant seeking relief against another defendant may file a cross-claim.
-The filing party must file a crossclaim petition as provided in Rule 502.2, and must pay a filing fee or provide a sworn statement of inability to pay the fees.
+The filing party must file a cross-claim petition as provided in Rule 502.2, and must pay a filing fee or provide a Statement of Inability to Afford Payment of Court Costs.
 A citation must be issued and served as provided by Rule 501.2 on any party that has not yet filed a petition or an answer, as appropriate.
 If the party filed against has filed a petition or an answer, the filing party must serve the cross-claim as provided by Rule 501.4. - (c) Third Party Claim.
-A defendant seeking to bring another party into a lawsuit who may be liable for all or part of the plaintiff's claim against the defendant may file a petition as provided in Rule 502.2, and must pay a filing fee or provide a sworn statement of inability to pay the fees.
+A defendant seeking to bring another party into a lawsuit who may be liable for all or part of the plaintiff's claim against the defendant may file a petition as provided in Rule 502.2, and must pay a filing fee or provide a Statement of Inability to Afford Payment of Court Costs.
 A citation must be issued and served as provided by Rule 501.2.